sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 sized to fit into a single data page and therefore should not incur extra memory accesses compared to the traditional array implementation.
 For this test, we used 4KB pages.
-Like before, we include a "No Branches" configuration which is precompiled to remove the run-time checks for determine the correct element lookup behavior.
+Like before, we include a "No Branches" configuration which is precompiled to remove the run-time checks to determine the correct element look-up behavior.

 <img src="randomtest.png" style="width:100%"/>

-We can see here that the random access cost on large arrays is, unsurprisingly expensive.
-In the linear access case, there is still quite a bit of spatial locality and Tree pointer pages are likely to be in cache for multiple data accesses.
+We can see here that the random access cost on large arrays is, unsurprisingly, expensive.
+In the linear access case, there is still quite a bit of spatial locality and `Array` pointer pages are likely to be in cache for multiple data accesses.
 With random access, the larger amount of memory required to store the data increases the cache pressure.
-Small arrays do suffer from some overhead in these but likely this is just caused by the increase in dynamic instruction count (1.5 times as many in the "No Branches" case).
+Small arrays do suffer from some overhead in this test but likely this is primarily caused by the increase in dynamic instruction count (the "No Branches" case executes 1.5 times as many instructions as the baseline).

 # Conclusion